sourcegraph/sourcegraph-public-snapshot/client/browser/README.md

 - If you already have the Sourcegraph extension installed, disable it using the toggle.
 - Enable 'developer mode', click on [Load unpacked extensions](https://developer.chrome.com/extensions/getstarted#unpacked), save it in the `sourcegraph/client/browser/build/chrome` folder.
 - Browse to any public repository on GitHub to confirm it is working.
-- After making changes it is necessary to refresh the extension.
+- After making changes it is sometimes necessary to refresh the extension.
 This is done by going to [chrome://extensions](chrome://extensions) and clicking the "Reload" icon.

 ![File-path](https://user-images.githubusercontent.com/20326070/96859153-75764300-1461-11eb-8b82-0febc9327723.png)